capncapes/capncapes.github.io/_posts/2017-01-06-love-hate-relationship-internet-explorer.md

 In my experience, many people in office settings use Internet Explorer exclusively, and a lot of corporations have even built their internal systems on Internet Explorer.
 It’s the default browser on many computers and email clients.
 IE is pretty unavoidable.

-## An Example of IE Incompatibility Using DOM Manipulation
+## An example of IE incompatibility using DOM manipulation

 Traversing the DOM is very common and even a necessary step for many JavaScript functions.
 A jQuery library can make this easier, but some projects don’t require jQuery; it might not make sense to employ.